xescugc/notigator/README.md

 }
 ```

+**Note:** All the flags can also be passed via config file or envs.

-To have more documentation on the supported Sources and how to configure them read the wiki
+To have more documentation on the supported Sources and how to configure them read the [wiki](https://github.com/xescugc/notigator/wiki/Config-File)